Can I refer to a student to the writing center?

-Yes, faculty and staff members may refer students to the Writing Center.
-Although we prefer students to come to us of their own volition, we recognize that some students may not know about the Writing Center or the services we provide.
+Yes, faculty and staff members may refer students to the writing center.
+Although we prefer students to come to us of their own accord, we recognize that some students may not know about the writing center or the services we provide.
 A friendly referral from an instructor might also help some students feel more comfortable about seeking outside assistance with their writing.

 If your student has given us permission to notify you of his or her visit, you may contact Dr. Brennan Thomas, the Writing Center Director, at email@example.com to request more information about the student's session.
 We will not give out this information if the student has requested that the visit be kept confidential.

 What does a classroom visit entail?

-Either the Writing Center Director or an experienced peer tutor will come to your classroom to speak with your students about the center’s goals, services and resources.
-The director or tutor will also provide information about the center’s location and hours of operation.
-A classroom visit is one of the most important ways we communicate the Writing Center’s institutional purpose and services to Saint Francis students, so we strongly encourage all faculty members who assign written projects to their students to schedule a classroom visit.
+Either the writing center director or an experienced peer tutor will come to your classroom to speak with your students about the center’s goals, services and resources.
+A classroom visit is one of the most important ways we communicate the center’s institutional purpose and services to Saint Francis students, so we strongly encourage all faculty members who assign written projects to their students to schedule a classroom visit.

 How do I schedule a classroom visit?

-If you are interested in scheduling a classroom visit, please e-mail Dr. Brennan Thomas, the Writing Center Director, at email@example.com or call (814) 471-1111.
+If you are interested in scheduling a classroom visit, please e-mail Dr. Brennan Thomas, the center's director, at firstname.lastname@example.org.
 Please give your name, course title, classroom location, class meeting time, and preferred date for your requested classroom visit.